SvenGDK/ARA-Tools/Guides/EnterBIOS.md

 # How to enter the BIOS

-You can enter the BIOS by holding down the volume down button and pressing the power button to turn the device on.
+You can enter the BIOS by holding down the volume down button and pressing the power button to turn the device on.</br>
 To enter the "Advanced Mode" simply press Y.

 It is also possible to enter the BIOS within Windows :